Docs

 ℹ️

-This tutorial will use Next.js new App Router.
+This tutorial will use the new Next.js App Router.
 If you're using pages, keep this in mind when following along.

 First, we need to create a Next.js app.
 We can do this by running the following command: